5 travel stocks to buy ahead of the busy summer holiday period

 WH Smith (LSE: WHS) offers a slightly different way to play the travel rebound.
 It has hundreds of shops mainly in airports and stations, frequented by travellers on their way to exotic destinations and a high street portfolio in high footfall locations, which should see a benefit from more domestic travellers.

-A trading update for the 20 week period to 20 January 2024 showed revenue at the brand's travel business was up 13% annually, with the UK up 15%.
+Its interim results for the six months to the end of February 2024 showed the brand's travel business revenue was up 13% annually, with the UK up 15%.

 An expanding store footprint will also help growth.
-WH Smith said in November that it has a new store pipeline of more than 110 stores yet to open in travel, including more than 60 in North America.
+WH Smith said it has a new store pipeline of more than 110 stores this financial year, including more than 50 in North America.

-It has also said it is on track to open 15 stores in the UK during 2024 and recently opened its largest store in UK travel - a 6,000 sq ft location at Birmingham airport.
+It has also opened new stores in the UK during 2024, including the largest in UK travel - a 6,000 sq ft location at Birmingham airport.

 Don’t forget the boom for buses